 Tools & Resources CoalitionsWork is a consulting group dedicated to helping organizations develop coalition skills building and change strategies.
 They offer several tools and resources on their website that pertain to coalition start up, planning, building, assessment and evaluation, and sustainability.
 (Accessed August 2013).

-Community Traffic Safety Resource Center: Building Coalitions Developed by the National Highway Traffic Administration as a community how to guide on addressing underage drinking, this guide contains general concepts of coalition development, information on involving youth in coalitions, and a list of additional coalition building references and resources.
-(Accessed May 2015).
+Community Traffic Safety Resource Center includes the Community How To Guide On…COALITION BUILDING -- Developed by the National Highway Traffic Administration as a community how to guide on addressing driving safety issues, this guide contains general concepts of coalition development, information on involving youth in coalitions, and a list of additional coalition building references and resources.
+(Accessed October 2017).

 Ohio State University Extension Online Fact Sheets